-Despite much discussion about the benefits of interregional transmission capacity (17, 18), most US spending on transmission is intraregional (19).
+While there has been much discussion about the benefits of inter-regional transmission capacity (17, 18), most spending on electricity transmission in the United States is intra-regional (19).
 Grid operators plan transmission investments through a regional transmission planning process.
 We next summarize data on this planned transmission investment for PJM and look at the correlation between these investments and network upgrade costs.

-Through its annual Regional Transmission Expansion Planning (RTEP) process, PJM approves \$1-6 billion per year in investments, roughly equally divided between baseline and supplemental projects.
-Baseline projects are necessary to maintain "system reliability, operational performance, or economic criteria"; supplemental projects are not (20).
-The latter, also known as "local projects," primarily address aging infrastructure and customer service needs (such as connecting new loads (21)).
+Through its annual Regional Transmission Expansion Planning (RTEP) process, PJM approves \$1-6 billion per year in transmission investments.
+This spending is roughly equally divided between baseline and supplemental projects.
+Baseline projects are those that are required to maintain "system reliability, operational performance, or economic criteria" while supplemental projects are those which are not (20).
+Supplemental projects, also known as local projects, primarily address aging infrastructure and customer service needs (such as connecting new loads (21)).
 They are planned by the local transmission owner, receive less oversight than baseline projects, and may be less cost-effective (22).
-Unlike the network upgrades made by connecting generators, both baseline and supplemental projects are paid for by load (electricity consumers) via transmission rates; Table S3 shows that baseline and supplemental projects are similar in terms of cost, number of substations the work is performed on, and time to operation.
+Unlike the network upgrades made by connecting generators, both baseline and supplemental projects are paid for by load (electricity consumers) via transmission rates.
+Table S3 shows that baseline and supplemental projects are similar in terms of cost, number of substations the work is performed on, and time to operation.
 The average voltage for baseline projects is about 30 percent higher than that of supplemental projects.

 We next study the relationship between this spending and network upgrade cost estimates for connecting generators.
 We regress an indicator for whether a project faces a high network upgrade cost (>\$100/kW) in the second study on the total cost of nearby RTEP transmission projects that have entered operation.
 Specifically, we include RTEP that went into service between three years before and one year after the issue date of the second study.
 Because the transmission grid is a complex network, we present results for four definitions of nearby spending, acknowledging that all are imperfect.
 The first three measure aggregate transmission spending at substations within 10km, 20km, and 50km of the POI of the connecting generator.
 The fourth is the aggregate transmission spending by regions that we construct based on local wholesale electricity prices.
 Specifically, we use k-means clustering to group substations into 50 regions based on location and similarity in locational marginal prices.
 For comparability across models, we bin spending by the percentiles of the distribution for that definition, and coefficients are interpreted as effects relative to the omitted group, which is spending levels below the median for that definition.
-For more detail, see Materials and Methods.
+For more detail, see materials and methods.

 We find that generators in areas with high levels of recent transmission investment are less likely to have high network upgrade costs.
-Figure 5, Panel A shows a generally negative relationship between total transmission spending and the probability of a high network upgrade cost.
+Figure 5, Panel A shows that we generally find a negative relationship between total transmission spending and the probability of a high network upgrade cost.
 This negative effect is statistically significant in the top two spending bins for spending within 50km, and for the 75th to 90th percentile bin for spending in the same region.
-For these two highest levels of geographic aggregation, our estimates imply that, compared to generators in areas with belowmedian investment, those in areas above the 75th percentile are 8-11 percentage points less likely to have high network upgrade costs.
+For these two highest levels of geographic aggregation, our estimates imply that, compared to generators in areas with below-median transmission investment, those in areas above the 75th percentile are 8-11 percentage points less likely to have high network upgrade costs.
 These effects represent a 50-68 percent reduction relative to the mean.